appwebtech/Ansible-Automation-App-Deployment/README.md

 ## Introduction

-I will be automating the installation of a NodeJS application in a cloud server (Digital Ocean).
-This is what I want to achieve.
+I will be automating the deployment of a NodeJS application in a cloud server (Digital Ocean).
+The following is what I want to achieve.

 1. Create a Droplet on DigitalOcean
 2. Write Ansible playbook